dangowrt/tracertools/README.md

 To perform the needed reverse engineering tasks, I made these two tools:

 * reqdata
-Sends a capture data-request package, tries to recalculate CRC and warns if it doesn't match the reference (good to test if the CRC calculation works).
+Sends a captured data-request package, tries to recalculate CRC and warns if it doesn't match the reference (good to test if the CRC calculation works).

 * fuzzreply [bit-to-flip]